westny/dronalize/README.md

 #### Option 1: Pull a Pre-built Image from Docker Hub
 We supply several pre-built images on Docker Hub for different CUDA versions.
-Please refer to the [Docker Hub repository](https://hub.docker.com/r/westny/dronalize/tags) for more information.
+For more information, please refer to the [Docker Hub repository](https://hub.docker.com/r/westny/dronalize/tags).

 A pre-built image from Docker Hub can be pulled by running the following command: